 Hundred Chart Puzzles

 Once students understand the patterns on the hundred chart, they are able to work on puzzles such as the ones shown.
-This set, from my To 100 and Beyond: Hundred Charts to 1000 unit, takes the patterns all the way up to 1000.
+This set, from my Hundred Charts and Hundred Chart Puzzles to 1000: Print and Digital unit, takes the patterns all the way up to 1000.
 I have the cards laminated, and students use wipe-off markers to complete them.
 I still have some students that do not 100% own the patterns, so I created a card they can use as a reminder.

 Click here to download the patterns card (shown above) and the recording sheets for the mask activity.
 Enjoy!